AndrewWHans/Data-Fest-2025/README.md

 - `microtrends.ipynb` – Microeconomic trends modeling.
 - `.gitignore` – Prevents sensitive or restricted files from being tracked.

-> ⚠️ Note: Data files have been excluded per competition guidelines.
-This repository will remain private until public release is permitted (May 2025).

 ## 🧠 Key Topics
 - Data cleaning & wrangling
 - Pandas and NumPy